Things to know about the shooting at the Kansas City Chiefs' Super Bowl celebration

 Gene Hamilton, 61, of Wichita, Kansas, said he was sitting in the area when he heard what sounded like a lot of fireworks and everyone was running.
 He made plans with another person to kneel behind a stone wall if needed.
 Hamilton said he found it unnerving that the upbeat rally music continued amid the confusion.

 Two members of the crowd could be seen in a video tackling a person.
-Trey Filter of Wichita, Kansas, said in an interview with ABC’s “Good Morning America,” that he saw someone being chased and took action.
-He and another man kept the person pinned down until officers arrived.
-It wasn’t immediately clear if the person he held down was involved in the shooting, but Filter’s wife, Casey, saw a gun nearby and picked it up.
+Trey Filter of Wichita, Kansas, said he was walking to his car with his wife and the couple’s 12- and 15-year-olds when he saw police running and “a mess starting to unfold."
+The men tackled the man and kept him pinned down until officers arrived.
+It wasn’t immediately clear if the person was involved in the shooting, but Filter’s wife, Casey, saw a gun nearby and picked it up.

 Kansas City Police Chief Stacey Graves said three people, including two juveniles, were initially detained and several firearms were recovered.
 Later, a department spokesperson said one person was released and only two teenagers remained in custody.